Blood & Water (South African TV series): Casting

 The cast was reported when filming for season 1 began, with a line-up of Ama Qamata, Khosi Ngema, Thabang Molaba, Dillon Windvogel, and Natasha Thahane.
 Gail Mabalane, Sello Maake, Arno Greeff, Ryle De Morny, Getmore Sithole, Xolile Tshabalala, Monique Rockman, and Cindy Mahlangu would also feature.
 Qamata was connected with the casting director through her work on Gomora.

 Leroy Panashe Siyafa, Katishcka Chanderlal, and Alzavia Abrahams joined the cast for season 2 with Greteli Fincham promoted to a more central role.

+In February 2024, it was announced Wanda Banda had joined the cast of Blood & Water for its fourth season.

 Filming

 Principal photography for the first season began on location in and around Cape Town in June 2019.
 Parts of the University of Cape Town made up the fictional Parkhurst College, such as Smuts Hall and Sarah Baartman Hall.
 Other filming locations included Cape Town City Hall, the Bay Hotel in Camps Bay, Sea Point promenade, the Atlantic Seaboard, Durbanville, and Llandudno.
 The swimming pool scenes were shot at Generations School in Somerset West.

 Filming for the second season started 1 November 2020 and ended on 3 March 2021 in Cape Town.
 By the third season announcement in April 2022, filming had already commenced in Cape Town.

+As of June 2023, production on the fourth season was underway.
+Filming began November 12th, 2023 and concluded on January 16th, 2024.
+The season premiered on Netflix March 16th, 2024.

 Release

 A teaser trailer for the first season was released on 11 May 2020 followed by the official trailer on 15 May.
 All six episodes were available on Netflix from 20 May.

 In August 2021, Netflix announced the season 2 release date with a teaser trailer as part of their September 2021 slate.
 A new official poster was also revealed.
 Netflix dropped the full trailer on 13 September.
 The seven episode second season was released on 24 September 2021.

-In October 2022, Netflix officially announced that season 3 would be released on 25 November 2022 with a teaser trailer.
+In October 2022, Netflix officially announced that season 3 would be released on 25 October 2022 with a teaser trailer.
 This was followed by the full trailer on 9 November.

+On 5 September 2023, it was revealed season 4 would be released in the first quarter of 2024.
+On 7 February 2024, Netflix released the trailer and confirmed the season would be released on 1 March 2024.